 ABBOTT’S LAGOON AND THE INVERNESS TENNIS AREA – Birding in Marin Series

 September 3 @ 8:30 am - 2:00 pm

 Saturday, September 3, 2022

 Register for this field trip HERE

 Limit of 15 fully vaccinated participants for this trip.
-Registration opens on August 24.
+Registration opens on August 24 at 8AM.

 Abbott’s Lagoon on the Pacific Coast in the Point Reyes National Seashore is one of Marin’s premier birding locations sporting an eBird sum of 283 species.
 Fall migration south along the coast brings many birds to this area.
 Some that we hope to see include Ferruginous Hawk, Baird’s and Pectoral Sandpipers, Red-necked Phalaropes, Lapland Longspur, Horned Lark and Pipits.
 Hundreds of ducks of a dozen species, geese, herons, Peregrines and Ospreys are also likely visitors.
 Plus you get some exercise; out and back is about 3 miles (some in sand) and Jim likes to do a full 5-mile loop.
 So pack a lunch for a picnic on the beach and bring a couple of layers for the fresh ocean air and help us spot a rarity.